unparalleled-js/docs-1/connectors/zendesk/create-user-action.md

   </tbody>
 </table>

-Click here for more information about [user input](/connectors/zendesk/user-field.md#user-input-fields).
+Click here for more information about [user input](/connectors/zendesk/user-fields.md#user-input-fields).

 ### Output fields

-The output of this action contains the full set of columns from the selected organization.
+The output of this action contains the full set of columns from the selected user.
 Here are some of the commonly used outputs.

 <table class="unchanged rich-diff-level-one">
   <thead>